rannat69/project-react-bnv/README.md

 npm start

-Then go to the installation directory and typpe
+Then go to the installation directory and type

 npm start

+Then access the website at this address : http://localhost:3000

+# To do :

+Add Crypto Wallet sign in using either directly METAMASK or WALLET CONNECT PC version of the website